nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 supporting a wide range of token types and implementations.
 This document provides an overview and rationale for the interface, token transfer semantics, and support for various transfer permission policies.

-**PLEASE NOTE:** This API specification remains a work-in-progress and may evolve based on public comment see FA2 Request for Comment on [Tezos Agora](https://tezosagora.org).

 ## Motivation